-The only female figure opposing Karim is Lewis’s wife Mary, a delicate lady of the era, whose prime concern is helping her husband manage her career.
+The only female figure opposing Karim is Lewis’s wife Mary, a delicate lady of the era, whose prime concern is helping her husband manage his career.
 Mary may be the last of the shrinking violet Hammer heroines in the mold of Melissa Stribling in Horror of Dracula.
 She is the one confronted by a threatening severed hand, a frequent image in the nightmares of colonial occupiers.
-What Stranglers could really have used is a Mary-Karim confrontation, like that between Edna May Oliver and Blanche Yurka in the classic A Tale of Two Cities.
+Stranglers could really have used a Mary-Karim confrontation, like that between Edna May Oliver and Blanche Yurka in the classic A Tale of Two Cities.
 Captain Lewis shouldn’t be the only one to exhibit British pluck and spirit.

 Despite its charges of Company ignorance and incompetence, The Stranglers of Bombay never posits a full anti-colonial position statement.
 As with traditional tales, it’s assumed that India needs the paternal stability of England to hold back the forces of anarchy and darkness.
 Although Guy Rolfe’s Captain Lewis complains that England may lose India, he’s still a product of his age.
 In one scene Lewis is dismissive of the Muslim call to prayer: